fbpx

 Cameo apples

-Cameo apples: The basics
+Cameo apple basics

 Cameo apples were discovered in 1987 by the Caudle family in their Red Delicious orchard in Dryden, Washington.
 During the fall harvest season, they noticed that some of the apples that they were picking looked slightly different than expected.
 The family tasted the apples and enjoyed them, so they decided to go ahead and sell them to the public and grow more trees of the accidental apple variety.

-Although the exact parentage that created the Cameo apple is not known, many people think that this variety is a combination of Red Delicious Apples and Golden Delicious apples, especially because of the unique coloring that the Cameo Apple has.
+Although the exact parentage that created the Cameo apple is not known, many people think that this variety is a combination of Red Delicious and Golden Delicious apples, especially because of the unique coloring that the Cameo Apple has.

 Cameo apples are firm and crisp with a subtle sweet-tart balanced flavor.
 Cameo Apples are mainly an orange-yellow color, although red is streaked throughout the skin.
 The amount of red on the outside of a Cameo Apple changes with every apple that is picked, although you can always count on seeing some amount of red on the peel.
 The red peel color tends to develop more strongly when the fall weather includes warm sunny days but cold nights.

 Outside of the United States, a high volume of Cameo Apples are grown in orchards located in and around Kent, England.
-The Cameo apple is very popular in supermarkets around Britain, so many of the Cameo apples that are sold in Britain come from the orchards in Kent.
+The Cameo is very popular in supermarkets around Britain, so many of the Cameo apples that are sold in Britain come from the orchards in Kent.

-Cameo Apples are relatively easy to grow.
-While the trees aren’t as easy to find as some other cultivars, they are available from specialty tree companies.
+Cameo apple trees are relatively easy to grow.
 The best time to plant a Cameo Apple tree is in the early spring or in the fall.

-When you get your Cameo apple tree, plant it in a very sunny spot that has well-draining soil.
+When you get your tree, plant it in a very sunny spot that has well-draining soil.
 You can add some fertilizer to the soil where you plan on planting the cameo apple tree if you would like to, but it is not necessary as long as the soil is rich in nutrients.
 Apple trees are generally not picky about the soil that they are planted in.

 Cameo apple